u3555972/FINA4350-WSB-Sentiment-and-Stock-Returns/Blog Posts/blog_Pail.md

 ## Project Introduction

 Here at Group Simplicity, we are working together on an investigation on the relationship between the sentiment expressed on Reddit's r/wallstreetbets community and stock market performance.
 We will look at the submission data's title, content, and the most popular comment.
 When evaluating individual posts, we discovered that the most popular comment can often be a discussion of the image.
-Identifying the stocks mentioned in the post, running VADER sentiment analysis on it, and then visualizing the correlation were other goals.
+Additionally, we will be identifying the stock mentioned in the post, running VADER sentiment analysis on it, and then visualizing the correlation.

 ### Project Overview